NCERT Solutions Class 8 Geography Chapter 3 – Mineral and Power Resources

-Answer: Construction of a huge dam creates large scale destruction of natural vegetation and wildlife in those areas, which get submerged.
+Answer: The construction of a huge dam creates large-scale destruction of natural vegetation and wildlife in those areas, which get submerged.
 This is not good for the ecosystem.
-Hence, environmental aspects must be carefully looked into, before building huge dams.
+Hence, environmental aspects must be carefully looked into before building huge dams.

 (ii) Most industries are concentrated around coal mines.

-Answer: Coal is an important source of energy and hence most of the industries are located around coal mines.
+Answer: Coal is an important source of energy, and hence most industries are located around coal mines.

 (iii) Petroleum is referred to as “black gold”.

 Answer: Petroleum is a thick black liquid and is a valuable resource for various industries.
 Hence, it is also known as “black gold”.

 (iv) Quarrying can become a major environmental concern.